 Companies that genuinely care about their employees have plans, programs, and policies in place that deliver optimal value.

-Solving for employees is no longer about offering catered lunches, onsite baristas, and it hasn't been for the past several years.
-Those offerings are now table-stakes in employees' eyes as their preferences have matured since the world around them has changed and developed.
+Solving for employees is no longer about offering catered lunches and onsite baristas, and it hasn't been for the past several years.
+Those offerings are now table stakes in employees' eyes as their preferences have matured since the world around them has changed and developed.

 It involves determining the company's mission, vision, values, principles, and routines as these directly relate to what it is like to be an employee at your company.
 They're often also a deciding factor for employees who might be picking between two companies to potentially join.

-You can think of personalization as having meaningful alignment with your company’s culture, which separates your company’s experience from other company’s.
+You can think of personalization as having meaningful alignment with your company’s culture, which separates your company’s experience from other companies.

 You can see this evolution of the role and importance of work in a person’s life by peering into the many discussions happening online today around “work/life balance” versus “work/life fit” or whether fellow employees should act as a “team” or act like a “family.”

-While many people would consider this table-stakes for company’s today, having a clear and compelling mission and vision for a company is one what differentiates it from other companies.
-It’s what brings employees in to join you on the journey, customers into work with you, and potential investors or strategic business partners in to support you.
+While many people would consider this table stakes for companies today, having a clear and compelling mission and vision for a company is one that differentiates it from other companies.
+It’s what brings employees in to join you on the journey, customers to work with you, and potential investors or strategic business partners to support you.
 Without it, there's no way for people to understand why you exist in the first place.

-Values are meant to act as the traits which the employers want to see out of employees, and employees can expect from other employees.
-Companies will promote, hire, and fire people based off of how well or not well employees embody these values.
+Values are meant to act as the traits employers want to see out of employees and employees can expect from other employees.
+Companies will promote, hire, and fire people based on how well or not well employees embody these values.
 While values can be similar from one business to the next, it’s unlikely that any two are alike - making the experience for employees unique from company to company.